-These soft peanut butter banana oatmeal bars are sweet and delicious with melty mini chocolate chips and a peanut butter drizzle.
+These soft banana oatmeal bars with peanut butter are sweet and delicious with melty mini chocolate chips and a peanut butter drizzle.
 They are perfect for breakfast or snack!

 These are my favorite oat bars of all time!
 I love the mixture of the salty peanut butter, chewy oats, sweet banana and chocolate chips.
 They're so good you won't want to have just one (I definitely didn't!).
 Eat these bars for breakfast, a post workout snack, healthy dessert, or an easy snack in the afternoon.